-Dennis, a Anti Jacksonian, was the representative for Maryland's 1st congressional district from 1833 to 1835.
+Dennis was the representative for Maryland’s 1st congressional district and was an Anti Jacksonian.
+He served from 1833 to 1835.

 From Dec 1833 to Jun 1834, Dennis missed 12 of 71 roll call votes, which is 16.9%.
 This is on par with the median of 18.2% among the lifetime records of representatives serving in Jun 1834.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000